matthewdeaves/willow/README.md

 ✅ **Distribution**: Share and redistribute Willow CMS freely
 ✅ **Private Use**: Use Willow CMS in private/internal projects
 ✅ **Patent Use**: Includes patent protection for users
+Willow CMS Job Structure

+Let’s examine how Willow CMS organises its job-related code:

+All job classes are located in the src/Job directory Each job is defined as a separate class, inheriting from a base Job class provided by the Queue Plugin Jobs are typically named with a descriptive suffix, such as UpdateJob, AnalysisJob, or ProcessJob Here’s the directory structure:

 ### Your only obligations:
 - Include the original copyright notice and license text